openenergymonitor/emontx4/docs/emontx4_emonpi_install.md

 It is however easy to **change a new emonTx4 to transmit using the original JeeLib classic format** so that compatibility is maintained.

-We will soon also offer a new firmware release for existing emonPi and emonBase systems for those keen to upgrade to the new LowPowerLabs RFM69 format which offers hardware encryption and a packet acknowledgment/retry mechanism to minimize packet loss.
+We will soon also offer a new firmware release for existing emonPi systems for those keen to upgrade to the new LowPowerLabs RFM69 format which offers hardware encryption and a packet acknowledgment/retry mechanism to minimize packet loss.
+LowPowerLabs firmware is available for existing emonBase systems, see [https://docs.openenergymonitor.org/emonbase/rfm69-pi.html](https://docs.openenergymonitor.org/emonbase/rfm69-pi.html).

 ### 1. Shop option at time of purchase